 - some enclosed or partially enclosed spaces that have harmful airborne contaminants but are designed for a person to occupy, for example abrasive blasting or spray-painting booths

 - enclosed or partially enclosed spaces that are designed to be occasionally occupied by a person for example, a fumigated shipping container or a cool store.

 There are many legislative requirements that are applied to confined spaces.

 For designers, manufacturers, importers, suppliers, installers and constructors of plant and structures

-Assess the risks
+Manage the risks

 - the nature of the space

-- emergency and rescue procedures.
+- the emergency response procedures.

-- the time the permit is valid
+- the time the work will be done

 - a section for the competent person to acknowledge that everyone has left the space.